thoangoc2921/ecommerce-customer-analytics/README.md

 ---

-*Case study phân tích dữ liệu thực chiến — SQL + Power BI cho bài toán Customer Analytics trong thương mại điện tử.*
+*A hands-on data analytics case study applying SQL and Power BI to customer analytics in e-commerce.*